-If you are looking for books that will make you smarter, skip the textbooks and instead try these easy to red books that make you smarter while holding your interest at the same time.
+If you are looking for books that will make you smarter, skip the textbooks and instead try these easy to read books that make you smarter while holding your interest at the same time.

 Does reading make you smarter?

-Of course, I answer with an empathetic YES!
+Of course, I answer with an emphatic YES!
 And not just because I’m a book person.
 Reading makes you smarter because it increases the connectivity in your brain, forging new pathways to make your brain even stronger.